sohnya/linkerd-observability/README.md

+# Presentation
+This repository was made for a demo presentation on Linkerd observability for a McGill course.

+The slides for the presentation can be found in this folder.
 # Setup
 ## Setting up our Kubernetes Cluster
 Before installing Linkerd we need an underlying Kubernetes Cluster.
 If you don't have one, you can create on with the following steps: